Brett Kavanaugh Supreme Court nomination: Supplemental FBI investigation

 In response, the president denied the report, stating "I want them to interview whoever they deem appropriate, at their discretion".
 The White House followed up on this by stating that it was not restricting the investigation but that the investigation should not become a "fishing expedition".
 However, on September 30, it was confirmed by The New York Times that the restrictions were still in effect due to the parameters set by White House counsel Don McGahn.
 The article also stated that the investigation had been restricted to only 4 individuals that could be interviewed: Judge, Ramirez, Leland Keyser (a friend of Ford's who allegedly also attended the party) and P. J. Smyth (another party attendee).
 Access was denied to Swetnick and to any of Kavanaugh's classmates who stated that he drank heavily.
 In response to the reports, on September 30, Feinstein called for the White House and FBI to release the scope of the investigation.

 On October 1, The New York Times reported that the White House had authorized the FBI to expand its investigation and interview "anybody they want within reason".
-McGahn apparently followed up on this by calling the FBI and stating that the investigation could be expanded.
+McGahn followed up on this by calling the FBI and stating that the investigation could be expanded.
 On interviewing Swetnick, Trump stated "It wouldn’t bother me at all.
 Now I don’t know all three of the accusers.
 Certainly I imagine they’re going to interview two.
 The third one I don’t know much about."
 Despite this, later reports continued stating that the FBI had not contacted many people due to the White House restrictions, including Ford and Kavanaugh themselves.
+On October 4, the White House announced that it had found no corroboration of Ford's allegation after reviewing the FBI's latest probe into Kavanaugh's past.
+The following day, the Senate Judiciary Committee also released a report saying that they found "no corroboration of the allegations" against Kavanaugh.

-On June 30, 2021, FBI assistant director Jill C. Tyson sent a letter to Democratic senators Chris Coons and Sheldon Whitehouse, in reply to a letter which the two senators had sent the Bureau on August 1, 2019, inquiring about the supplemental background investigation of Kavanaugh.
+On June 30, 2021, FBI assistant director Jill C. Tyson sent a letter to Democratic senators Chris Coons and Sheldon Whitehouse, in reply to a letter that the two senators had sent the Bureau on August 1, 2019, inquiring about the supplemental background investigation of Kavanaugh.
 The letter was publicly released by Senator Whitehouse in late July.
 In it, the Tyson disclosed that the White House Counsel had never granted the Bureau the authority to unilaterally investigate the tips it received without first receiving further approval from the White House Counsel.
 In the letter, Tyson claimed that the FBI received 4,500 tips through the tip line it established, and that "all relevant tips" were forwarded to the Office of the White House Counsel.